 Fuel Cards and Fuel Discounts

-Diesel fuel can take up to 40 percent of a trucking company’s operating budget.
+Diesel fuel can take up more than 25 percent of a trucking company’s operating budget.
 Many new, small, or mid-sized trucking companies may not be able to get substantial fuel discounts on their own.
 Some factoring companies diligently negotiate diesel fuel discounts on behalf of their clients.
 When you combine all those gallons, they can get better discounts than one trucking company can get on their own.

 When comparing factoring companies, consider how you want to purchase fuel.
-Do you want a pre-paid fuel card or a credit line?
-What truck stops do you prefer and which ones offer discounts?
+Do you want a cash-secured fuel card or a credit line?
+What truck stops do you prefer, and which ones offer discounts?

 What Does Apex Do?

 Apex clients using the Apex Fuel Card and Fuel Finder will enjoy huge fuel discounts per gallon.
 The savings add up even more with a $0 transaction fees when they fuel up at in-network locations.
 With those great fuel discounts, we save clients about $300-$500 each month per truck.
-We built a client-focused fuel card program that provides huge discounts off the diesel fuel cash/retail price at nearly 1,000 truck stops nationwide, including our discount partners TA and Petro, Ambest, Roady’s, Sapp Bros., and more.
+We built a client-focused fuel card program that provides huge discounts off the diesel fuel cash/retail price at more than 1,500 truck stops nationwide, including our discount partners Petro Stopping Centers®, TA®, and TA Express®, Ambest, Roady’s, Sapp Bros., and more.